|

 Review

-downward spiral that leaves the exciting ambiguity of paranoia vs. actual peril a
+downward spiral that leaves the exciting ambiguity of paranoia vs.

 bit too early.
-Still, the direction is skilful and stylish with some
+Still, the direction is skilful and stylish, with some

 great visual segments (including two brilliantly staged board

-announcements, and the suggestive Parallax test), and – of course – the
+announcements and the suggestive Parallax test), and – of course – the

 film has Warren Beatty – in a sensual, era-defining, trendsetting

-performance that more than anything underlined his intellectual playboy
+performance that helped shape his intellectual playboy

 persona.
 Beatty even makes a bar fight seem cerebral and fashionable, and

-in retrospect is much of what this film is about.
+in retrospect, is much of what this film is about.

 |